 Strategic Cautiousness as an Expression of Robustness to Ambiguity, with Gabriel Ziegler (Northwestern University).

-Economic predictions often hinge on two intuitive premises: agents rule out the possibility of others choosing unreasonable strategies ('strategic reasoning'), and prefer strategies that may provide hedge against unexpected behavior ('cautiousness').
-This simultaneous dismissal and consideration of opponents' strategies is conflicting and questions the compatibility of usual economic predictions with reasoning-based foundations.
+Economic predictions often hinge on two intuitive premises: agents rule out the possibility of others choosing unreasonable strategies ('strategic reasoning'), and prefer strategies that hedge against unexpected behavior ('cautiousness').
+These two premises conflict and this undermines the compatibility of usual economic predictions with reasoning-based foundations.
 This paper proposes a new take on this classical tension by interpreting cautiousness as robustness to ambiguity.
-We formalize the latter via a model of incomplete preferences à la Bewley (2002), so that: (i) each player's strategic uncertainty is represented by a possibly non-singleton set of beliefs and (ii) a rational player best-responds to every belief in her set.
-We show that the interplay between these two features precludes the conflict between strategic reasoning and cautiousness, and provide unifying foundations for rationalizability, the Dekel-Fudenberg procedure and strict rationalizability in terms of rationality, ambiguity and related belief constraints.
-Furthermore, the framework also covers the iterated elimination of weakly dominated strategies, which is shown to be founded in terms of rationality, ambiguity and related assumption constraints.
+We formalize this via a model of incomplete preferences, where (i) each player's strategic uncertainty is represented by a possibly non-singleton set of beliefs and (ii) a rational player chooses a strategy that is a best-reply to every belief in this set.
+We show that the interplay between these two features precludes the conflict between strategic reasoning and cautiousness and therefore solves the inclusion-exclusion problem raised by Samuelson (1992).
+Notably, our approach provides a simple foundation for the iterated elimination of weakly dominated strategies.

 - Strategic Behavior and Robustness to Model Misspecification in Dynamic Games with Incomplete Information, with Evan Piermont (Royal Holloway, University of London).
 Available soon!

 - The Foundations of Robustness in Games with Incomplete Information.